osullik/bc-autoreporter/README.md

     For each summary of action in the log, fabricate some specific examples, using other characters or locations from around the nuclear power plant in the show 'the simpsons'

-Small corrections, modifications and specific event prompts were made to generate approximately 210 ovservations across 10 Neuclear Power Plant Employees.
+Small corrections, modifications and specific event prompts were made to generate approximately 210 observations across 10 Nuclear Power Plant Employees.

 See [Chat-GPT](https://openai.com/blog/chatgpt) for more